najibghadri/Shapr3DHomework/README.md

   - Git
   - Testing: Advances REST client

-I used the local DB and Redis for testing and the RDS and ElastiCache for "production" in AWS.

 ### Deployment on localhost
 In order to deploy on localhost the following must be done:
- - Install PostgreSQL, Redis, Nodejs (version specified above, for redis it doesn't matter)
+ - Install PostgreSQL, Redis, Nodejs (version specified above, for redis it doesn't matter) and start the two DBs.
- - Execute shapr.sql on the
+ - Execute shapr.sql on postgre
+ - pm2 start server.js in /shapr-server
+ - npm start in /shapr-client
+ - Enjoy.